CVs, Applications & LinkedIn Profiles

 Make sure that whatever you write on a public website is something that you would be happy for a potential recruiter to see.
 TARGETjobs provides advice on managing your online reputation.

-Find advice on CVs and applications by watching our Journey to Work video (University login required).
+Find advice on CVs and applications by watching our Journey to Work video (University login required.
+Video doesn't play on mobile devices).

 The following links include tips from external websites about what recruiters are looking for: